 Setting and Drying

-To ensure that the previous treatments result in an even overall finish the leather is to be set out to dry.
-The usual practice is to air dry the leather.
-To ensure that drying is uniform the leather is stretched and/or mounted to expose to as much airflow.
-However, mechanical drying is also available.
-This is generally done similar to wringing where they press the leather with large, heavy rollers to push the moisture out.
+To ensure that the previous treatments result in an even overall finish, the leather is set out to dry.
+The usual practice is to air dry the leather, with the leather stretched and/or mounted to expose it to as much airflow as possible.
+However, mechanical drying is also available, done similarly to wringing where they press the leather with large, heavy rollers to push the moisture out.
 Vacuum suction is likewise another viable method.

 The Finishing Phase

-The final phase to the leather tanning process and the overall leather making process.
-This phase focuses mainly on refining the leather to a specific quality intended for a specific use.
-Here are some examples of different ways to apply finishing to the leather.
+The final phase of the leather tanning process focuses mainly on refining the leather to a specific quality intended for a specific use.

 Conditioning Process

-For leather to last as long as it should conditioners are applied.
-Conditioners help the leather retains some helpful moisture and oils that keep its fibers in great shape over time.
+For leather to last as long as it should, conditioners are applied.
+Conditioners help the leather retain some helpful moisture and oils that keep its fibers in great shape over time.
 Different types of conditioners will vary upon different types of leather.

 Staking Process

-If what is intended is to have a smoother, more supple material leather usually goes through the process of staking.
-Staking is like tenderizing your meat with a mallet.
-Machines beat the leather to soften its texture.
-Of course, you can also do this manually although it will cost more time and manpower.
+If what is intended is a smoother, more supple material, leather usually goes through the process of staking.
+Staking is like tenderizing your meat with a mallet; machines beat the leather to soften its texture.
+You can also do this manually, although it will cost more time and manpower.

 Buffing Process

-Buffing is usually done when you want the leather to have a smoother touch.
-This also gives the leather a more grainy look.
+Buffing is usually done when you want the leather to have a smoother touch, which also gives the leather a more grainy look.
 The process of buffing usually involves sanding down the leather in a sanding drum.

 Surface Pressing

-Another technique that greatly changes the appearance of leather.
-Surface pressing uses rollers to imprint a pattern into the leather.
-This also creates texture on the surface of the leather.
+Another technique that greatly changes the appearance of leather, surface pressing uses rollers to imprint a pattern into the leather and create texture on the surface.
 A common example of surface pressing is embossing.

 Advantages and Disadvantages of Leather Tanning